The less you make, the more you stress, which may shorten your life expectancy

-Higher-income Americans are twice as likely to report being in good health than their lower-income counterparts, and they are less likely to have high stress levels, as seen in an index of blood pressure and other biomarkers, according to the paper, which was released by the Brookings Institution's economic policy initiative The Hamilton Project
+Higher-income Americans are twice as likely to report being in good health than their lower-income counterparts, and they are less likely to have high stress levels, as seen in an index of blood pressure and other biomarkers, according to the paper, which was released by the Brookings Institution’s economic policy initiative The Hamilton Project on Monday.

 However, the paper also showed that Americans at all income levels have higher levels of stress than they did four decades ago and fewer Americans have reported being in very good or excellent health.